AKolumbic/star-wing/src/core/README.md

 The central controller for the entire game.

 - Manages the creation and coordination of all game systems
-- Handles initialization and startup sequence
+- Handles initialization and startup sequence through a unified `boot()` flow
 - Maintains references to all major system components
 - Delegates game loop management to the GameLoop class
 - Provides dev mode options including audio control